arextar/Lazy.js/README.markdown

 # Lazy.js
 A simple and useful resource loader for JavaScript.
-It supports loading CSS and JavaScript out of the box, but it has XMLHttpRequest capabilities and is easily extendable, allowing the adding of other resource loaders such as images and CoffeeScript.
+It supports loading CSS and JavaScript out of the box, but it has XMLHttpRequest capabilities and is easily extendable, allowing the addition of other resource loaders such as images and CoffeeScript.

 # How to use
 ## lazy(resources... [, options] [, callback])